REUTERS SUMMIT-Slovenian PM backs Telekom sale; privatisation a matter of "credibility"

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-LJUBLJANA, Oct 1 Slovenia's new government will push ahead in coming days with the sale of Telekom Slovenia , Prime Minister Miro Cerar told Reuters on Wednesday, in comments that soothed market fears of backsliding.
+LJUBLJANA Oct 1 Slovenia's new government will proceed in the coming days with the sale of the country's main telecom firm Telekom Slovenia, Prime Minister Miro Cerar told Reuters on Wednesday, in comments likely to calm market concern over backsliding.

-Cerar has previously been lukewarm on the sale of big state assets, but he and his finance minister have now both said they will pursue privatisation.
+Cerar has previously been lukewarm on the sale of big state assets, but he and his finance minister now both say they will press on having taken office.

-Slovenia's government bond yields hit new euro-era lows after Cerar's comments, showing stronger investor interest in holding the bonds.
-Ten-year yields dropped 9 basis points, hitting 2.53 percent.
-They were 16 bps lower on the day, outperforming most other euro zone sovereigns.

 "This (cutting the deficit) remains the government's goal but it will be very demanding ...
 We will be able to assess in the coming weeks how realistic it is," Cerar said in his first foreign media interview since his centre-left coalition cabinet took office two weeks ago.